 It’s not just managing your own expectations, but also those of your customers and clients.

 Putting out of office emails into play or letting them know of reduced office hours can prevent misunderstandings.
 Consider adding a note like this into your email signature to make people aware of your circumstances.

 It might be a case of letting people know you won’t be available for big orders.
 Maybe your time frames and deadlines will need to be extended to allow for shorter working days.

 Knowing which tasks are most critical and focusing on those is important at any time, but when you’ve got to factor in days out at the zoo, playdates, extra snack preparation, and being soaked by a Nerf gun, the priority list has to be short and sharp.

 Self-discipline around focusing on only the important jobs and not allowing yourself to be sucked into social media and web browsing (those online sales and eBay finds) can help you keep your time and mind on what needs to get done and leave you more time for those water fights!

-Sometimes the kids just wanna play and they want to do what mummy or daddy is doing.
+Sometimes younger children just want to play and they want to do what mummy or daddy is doing.
 If you need to get a few emails done or organise some calls and younger ones are needing your attention or pestering to play, then why not turn work into a game?